nojronatron/java-code-challenges/docs/readme-quickSortChallenge.md

 OUTPUT: Number
 THROWS: n/a

-IF: MiddleIDX Equals RightIDX
+IF: MiddleIDX Equals RightIDX // should be GTE
   RETURN: MiddleIDX
 INITIALIZE: StoredIDX <- MiddleIDX
 ITERATE: IDX from RightIDX to MiddleIDX Decrement 1
-  IF: NumberArray at RightIDX Less Than NumberARray at MIddleIDX
+  IF: NumberArray at IDX Less Than NumberArray at MiddleIDX
     REASSIGN: StoredIDX <- IDX
 RETURN: StoredIDX
 ```